 How Real Companies Utilize Technology to Improve Supply Chain Management

-For some firms, 2018 will be a year that’s profitable.
+For some firms, this will be a year that’s profitable.
 They’ll have a competitive edge in the market and seize new opportunities thanks to their agility.
 Here are three case studies of real companies that have implemented transformative technologies that have changed their distribution requirements planning and manufacturing requirements planning for the better.

 The Womble Company, a pipeline coating systems firm based in Houston, TX, has been in business since 1972.
 Customers send it pipes to store and then coat.
 Womble has 253 acres of outdoor storage and over 2,300 inventory locations.
 The firm tracks the pipes from the time it receives them until the time they leave Womble’s facility.